-Why is my cat sneezing a lot?
-Contrary to myths, when a cat sneezes, it does not mean that it is going to rain.
-There are different causes why your cat has a sneezing fit.
-There are simple cases where it can be triggered by simple allergies or more serious problems.
+Contrary to myths, a cat sneezing does not mean that it is going to rain.
+There are different causes why your pet cat has a sneezing fit, from allergies to more serious problems.
+Thus, do not be quick to dismiss this potential sign of illness.

 2. Rhinitis